sch-sdgs/SDGSValidation/docs/usage.rst

 for this argument is "INTEGRATION" which is the identifier used in the GIAB sample truth set.* Therefore, if this reference sample has been used, the argument can be omitted.

+**-truth_bed**

+The full path to the truth BED file for the reference genome. *The default for this argument is "/results/Analysis/HiSeq_validation/giab/giab-NA12878/truth_regions.bed".*

+**-abv**

+The path to the BED abbreviations file used in the pipeline.
+This file is used to get the name to be used in the output JSON to define each of the BED files analysed. *The default for this argument is "/results/Analysis/MiSeq/MasterBED/abbreviated_bed_names.txt".* Therefore, if the script is running on bioinfo then this argument can be omitted.

+**-ref**

+The path to the reference genome on the server.
+This is used by vt when preparing the VCF file (*vt decompose*).
+*The default for this argument is "/results/Pipeline/program/GATK_resource_bundle/ucsc.hg19.nohap.masked.fasta".*
+Therefore, if the program is run from bioinfo, this argument can be omitted.

 Execution
 ---------